Last updated August 10th, 2023.

-It’s impossible to predict exactly what will happen 60 years from now.
-Countless economic and political changes have occurred since the 1960s that nobody from back then could imagine.
+It’s impossible to predict exactly what will happen 50 years from now.
+Countless economic and political changes have occurred since the 1970s that nobody from back then could imagine.

 India’s Unstoppable Population Boom

 First, India’s population will rise while China’s begins to weaken.
-Birth rates and life-expectancy aren’t hard to extrapolate over the long-term.
+Birth rates and life expectancy aren’t hard to extrapolate over the long term.
 Indicators show that India will have a population of nearly 1.7 billion people by 2050, increasing from its current 1.3 billion.

-India will also have the biggest working age population on the whole planet before 2050.
+India will also have the biggest working-age population on the whole planet before 2050.
 More than 800 billion people in the country will be between the ages of 15 and 64 by that time.

 Chinese couples could only have a single child from 1979 until the policy’s termination.
 Yet two people must birth at least two children for a population to achieve its replacement rate.

-Couples who gave birth under the one child policy are just now reaching retirement age.
+Couples who gave birth under the one-child policy are just now reaching retirement age.
 As a result, the elderly dependency ratio is rising.
 China’s population will then rapidly fall once this generation starts dying about 20 years from now.

 Impressive & Sustainable Economic Growth

-The Chinese demographic crisis explained above hasn’t even truly started yet.
+The Chinese demographic crisis hasn’t even truly started yet.
 Nonetheless, its economy is already showing signs of weakness because of entirely different reasons such as a trade war with the United States and strong competition from Southeast Asian manufacturers.

-How You Can Invest in India
+How You Can Invest in India in 2023 and Beyond

 Unfortunately, investing in India remains very difficult.
 That’s true whether we’re talking about purchasing real estate, buying stocks, or starting a company.

-The government intends to make life easier for international companies, or so they say, although any noticeable progress will probably take time.
+The government intends to make life easier for international companies, or so they say, although any noticeable progress will almost certainly take time, given current circumstances.

 Running a company incorporated in India can be a total pain, but that isn’t necessarily a bad thing if you’re willing and capable of putting in some extra work.

 Entry barriers are often challenging to overcome.
-Yet they also help keep asset prices fair and can hide unexplored opportunities
+Yet they also help keep asset prices fair and can hide unexplored opportunities.

 Skip the Next Western Recession